 Pandas have finally returned to Germany once again!
-Since summer 2017 you can visit, you can visit the cute panda couple from China at Berlin Zoo.
+Since summer 2017 you can visit the cute panda couple from China at Berlin Zoo.
 We have compiled all the important information for you:

 Pandas Meng Meng & Jiao Qing and their new home at Berlin Zoo

-Meng Meng and Jiao Qing have moved into their new home at the zoological garden in Berlin.
+Meng Meng and Jiao Qing have moved into their new home at the Zoo Berlin.
 Animal carers travelled specially from China to ensure the well-being of Meng-Meng and Jiao Qing during the settling-in period.
 They took care of the new zoo inhabitants together with the Berlin colleagues so that Meng Meng and Jiao Qing feel at home in Berlin in no time at all.

 Yet the zoo has not only catered for the pandas: You too can take a break in the newly built visitor plaza and here, in the midst of traditional Chinese architectural elements, modern Asian design and enormous bamboo canes, you will discover everything about China´s cuddly favourite animals - or did you already know that a panda polishes off up to 30 kg of crunchy fresh bamboo every day, has “two” thumbs and used to be a meat eater?